cybershiptrooper/CV_bootcamp_SWB/README.md

 cd CV_bootcamp_SWB/resources
 source get_cifar10.sh
 ```

+You will need pytorch, numpy and matplotlib to run the notebook.

 Misc:

 Bonus exercises are listed under the [bonus_exercises folder](./bonus_exercises/).
 Solutions and other resources can be found under [resources](./resources/).